ExpediaGroup/flyte-client/README.md

 -  FLYTE_JWT

 If not provided no authorisation will occur.

+NOTE: Using an insecure client with JWT authorisation is strictly forbidden and will prevent your pack starting.

 #### Help URLs